pchudzik/blog.pchudzik.com/content/post/2017/optimistic-locking.md

 date: "2017-04-27"
 ---

 Optimistic locking is concurrency control method that allows to execute multiple transactions simultaneously as long as they don't interfere which each other.
 That's definition from [wikipedia](https://en.wikipedia.org/wiki/Optimistic_concurrency_control).
-You probably already know that [hibernate supports optimistic locking]( http://docs.jboss.org/hibernate/orm/5.2/userguide/html_single/Hibernate_User_Guide.html#locking) and all you have to do in order to implement optimistic locking in you app is to add @Version on number or timestamp field and you are good to go.
+You probably already know that [Hibernate supports optimistic locking]( http://docs.jboss.org/hibernate/orm/5.2/userguide/html_single/Hibernate_User_Guide.html#locking) and all you have to do in order to implement optimistic locking in you app is to add @Version on number or timestamp field and you are good to go.
 Right?

 <!--more-->

 # tl;dr

-When you care about data consistency and user experience you should take advantage of optimistic locking feature built in JPA and in order to do so sometimes you have to write some additional code.
+If you care about data consistency and user experience you should take advantage of optimistic locking feature built in JPA and in order to do so sometimes you have to write some additional code.

 # Intro